 The next level of Bowspring is embodying a Sridaivia lifestyle.
 What is Sridaivia, you ask?
-It’s an all encompassing mindful lifestyle which considers the well being of our planet and all living beings.
-Basically, hug trees and become vegan.
-I do like trees, I recycle whenever I can (die plastic!) but vegan, I am not.
+It’s an all encompassing mindful lifestyle which considers the well being of our planet and all living beings, then hug some trees.
+I do like hugging trees, and I recycle whenever I can (die plastic!) but vegan, I am not.
 However, I am willing to venture toward digestive freedom and enlightenment.
 I’ve decided upon a perfectly manageable process to clean my insides called the Whole30.
 This dietary program is more like a lifestyle shift rather than a quick fix.
 The purpose of Whole30 is to reset you digestive track by removing all inflammatory based foods for 30 days, thus, inspiring you to break up with your food addictions.

 I am a sugar addict.
 I love it!
 Plus it’s in almost everything.
 Seriously.
 Some of you reading this may roll your eyes and think ya, ya, blah, blah, but you may under estimate your sugar consumption.
 It’s abusive, but ya just keep going back for more.
 The cheapest crack deal and crack is whack.
 It’s time to part ways from my sugar love affair, at least for a while.
 Apparently, it takes 28 days to break a physical addiction, so why not do 30?
 I’m encouraged that Whole30 will introduce a new, more healthy attitude toward all things sugar.
 A better lifestyle.